Santosh2611/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
 Demonstration of the mini-lab (practical) component activities conducted for the course of Neural Networks and Deep Learning (19CSE456).
+Provides an introduction to deep neural network models, and surveys some of the applications of these models in areas where they have been particularly successful.
+Covers feedforward networks, convolutional networks, recurrent and recursive networks, as well as general topics such as input encoding and training techniques.